Hi1307/ipylc-2019-public/README.md

  3. [outdated-browser](https://github.com/burocratik/outdated-browser) 1.1.5 (basically only blocks IE)
  4. [flag-icon-css](https://github.com/lipis/flag-icon-css) 3.2.1 (for placards)
  ## Licensing
  Except where indicated, the project is licensed under CC-BY-NC-ND 3.0 Singapore.
+The full text to the license can be found under /license.md